-Homemade Naruto Cucumber Rolls: these rice and seaweed-free rolls are wrapped with cucumber and filled with fresh seafood!
+We LOVE these Homemade Naruto Cucumber Rolls!
+These tasty rice and seaweed-free rolls are wrapped with cucumber and filled with fresh seafood!
 A sushi bar favorite!

 Don’t worry, there’s plenty of time for pumpkin, apples, and cranberry galore.
 For now, let’s dive face-first into some sushi!